jeicho123/checkers/README.md

 > python3 src/tui.py --player1 <bot> --player2 <bot>

 There is no aftificial delay between each bot's move.

+Milestone3 improvements:
+- board has row and col index on the side, making it easier to identify a given square on the board
+- bug for mis-inputs fixed to allow you to enter a new set of coordinates rather than raise an error when invalid coordinates are entered as a move
+- pieces changed to be more representative of a Checkers game
+    + ● represent regular pieces
+    + K represent Kings

 ## Running the GUI